MLP Singer: Towards Rapid Parallel Korean Singing Voice Synthesis: Discussion

 To further investigate this intuition, we conducted an ablation study in which we removed Token Mixers from MLP Singer and constructed a model purely composed of Channel Mixers.
 This ablated model is essentially a stack of fully-connected layers with a receptive field that is limited to a single time step.
 To ensure that model performance is not affected by differences in parameter count, we configured the ablated model to have 24 layers, which amounts to 8M parameters.
 Despite this adjustment, the model suffered a noticeable drop in performance.
 We quantitatively evaluated this degradation by measuring the L1 mel-spectrogram loss on the holdout set.
 We also computed mel-cepstral distortion (MCD) to introduce an additional metric unused during training.

 The relatively high L1 loss and MCD values indicate that the ablated model failed to learn quality transformations that approximate ground-truth spectrograms.
-Given that Channel Mixers and Token Mixers operate on orthogonal dimensions, the result suggests that transformations on one axis cannot substitute the effect of operations that are applied in the transposed dimension.
+Given that Channel Mixers and Token Mixers operate on orthogonal dimensions, the result suggests that transformations on one axis cannot substitute the effect of that on the transposed dimension.

 By examining the trained weights of the model, we found that Token Mixers learned Toeplitz-like transformations that reflect shift invariance.
 Since a Token Mixer is composed of two fully-connected layers, we fed an identity matrix $\mathbb{I}_L$ and plotted the output to visualize their aggregate effect.
 Figure \ref{fig:weights} displays the output produced by 8th and 11th Token Mixers.
 Previous work that explored similar MLP-based models \cite{liu2021pay} found that masked language modeling \cite{devlin2019bert} encouraged models to learn shift invariance via Toeplitz transformations, since any offset of the input should not affect the task of predicting a masked token.
 Similarly in SVS, moving the text and MIDI inputs by some number of frames should not result in drastically different mel-spectrograms.
 Despite the lack of an explicit inductive bias, MLP Singer becomes robust to temporal shifts by learning Toeplitz-like matrices, which are characterized by their constancy along the descending diagonal.
 Thus, regardless of where a particular feature appears in an input segment, it is multiplied by a similar set of weights and undergoes a shift-invariant transformation.